Initiative 2124

 Downloadable one-page fact sheet

 OFM is the Office of Financial Management.
 Among its responsibilities is assessing the fiscal impact of proposed legislation, whether that legislation comes from the people or the people’s elected representatives.
-Below you’ll find OFM’s wintertime fiscal assessment of Initiative 2124, prepared during the legislative session.
-Note that this document contains legal and technical jargon.
+Below is OFM’s fiscal impact statement for I-2124.

 Seattle Channel debate on I-2124 with proponents